 The Committees agenda is aligned to the Health and Care Standards.
-A review will take place in April 2018 to capture the number of reports which were received against their relevant Health and Care Standards.
+A review has taken place in April 2018 to capture the number of reports which were received against the relevant Health and Care Standards.

 3. Frequency and Format of Committee Meetings